taranjeet/taranjeet/README.md

 ### EvalAI

 - I helped develop [Evalai](https://eval.ai/) from scratch.
-Evalai is an open source platform for evaluating and comparing machine learning algorithms at scale.
+Evalai is an open source platform for hosting machine learning competitions at scale.
 - It gets ~42K monthly visits from ML and AI researchers and practitioners around the world.
 It has 1400 stars & 600+ forks on [Github](https://github.com/Cloud-CV/EvalAI).
-- I implemented parallelised backend which reduced the submission evaluation time by 80% in comparison to [Microsoft Codalab](https://www.microsoft.com/en-us/research/project/codalab/).
-This made the project popular and useful for students at CMU, Stanford and organisations like Facebook AI Research, Google AI Research.
+- I implemented parallelised backend.
+It reduced the submission evaluation time by 80% in comparison to [Microsoft Codalab](https://www.microsoft.com/en-us/research/project/codalab/).
+This made the project popular among CMU, Stanford students.
+Organisations like Facebook AI Research, Google AI Research also uses it.
 - Evalai is a participant project under Google Summer of Code(GSOC).
 I was GSOC mentor for EvalAI in 2017.
 I was invited to GSOC mentor summit held in Google Mountain View office.

 ### Notable Contributions